ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/model.md

 ### Raw access to document properties

-You don't _have_ to create an Objective-C property for every document property.
+You don't _have_ to create a native property for every document property.
 It's possible to access arbitrary document properties by name, by calling `-getValueOfProperty:` and `-setValue:ofProperty:`.

 <div class="tabs"></div>